Nonlinear descent on moduli of local systems

+Let $\Sigma$ be a surface of type $(1,1)$.
+By Section \ref{sect:2.3.1}, we have an identification of the moduli space $X_k=X_k(\Sigma)$ with the affine cubic algebraic surface in $\A_{x,y,z}^3$ given by the equation

+The mapping class group $\Gamma=\Gamma(\Sigma)$ acts on $X_k$ via polynomial transformations.
+Up to finite index, it coincides with the group $\Gamma'$ of automorphisms of $X_k$ generated by the transpositions and even sign changes of coordinates as well as the Vieta involutions of the form $(x,y,z)\mapsto(x,y,xy-z)$.

 The mapping class group dynamics on $X_k(\R)$ was analyzed in detail by Goldman \cite{goldman4}, and the work of Ghosh-Sarnak \cite{gs} establishes a remarkable exact fundamental set for the action of $\Gamma'$ on the integral points $X_k(\Z)$ for admissible $k$.
 We emphasize that our focus is on establishing descent for the complex points; cf.~Silverman \cite{silverman}.
-Lemmas \ref{lem11} and \ref{lem11b} below establish Theorems \ref{theorem2} and \ref{theorem3} for $(g,n)=(1,1)$.
+Lemmas \ref{lem11} and \ref{lem11b} below establish Theorems \ref{theorem2} and \ref{theorem4} for $(g,n)=(1,1)$ by an elementary method.